danikoskas97/web_scraping1/README.md

 ## Web scraping first project 🚀

-you just need to uncomment only the code and run in the IDE or Terminal. i use pycharm so the .txt will be created in the folder that you work on it. after you run please comment:
+you just need to uncomment only the code to delete urls.txt and run in the IDE or Terminal. i use pycharm so the .txt will be created in the folder that you work on it. after you run please comment: